Bryson-Palmer/weather-dashboard/README.md

 * Clone this repo onto your own local machine.
 * Make any additions or modifications you feel need to be made.
 * Make a pull request to be reviewed and approved by me.
-* Wait for message back about your work and then we'll go from their.
+* Wait for a message back about your work and then we'll go from their.

 ## ✅ <a id='tests'></a> Test Instructions
-  Currently theer are no tests with this project.
+  Currently there are no tests with this project.
 If you are contributing to this project, make sure your new code executes as expected and doesn't break the existing code behavior.

   ## 🏆 <a id='license'></a> License